 We have an insider trading policy that prohibits, among other things, short sales, hedging of stock ownership positions, and transactions involving derivative securities relating to our common stock.
-In addition, from time to time, named executive officers enter into Rule 10b5-1 trading plans; however, none were in place during fiscal 2017.
+In addition, from time to time, named executive officers enter into Rule 10b5-1 trading plans; however, none were in place during fiscal 2018.
 Some of our senior executive officers, including Messrs.
-Lento, Vonderhaar, and Silverman entered into Rule 10b5-1 trading plans that went into effect in 2018.
+Lento, Vonderhaar, and Silverman entered into Rule 10b5-1 trading plans that were effective in 2018.